yorak/VeRyPy/README.md

 * Use a consistent Pythonic coding style (PEP 8)
 * The comments and docstrings have to be written in NumPy Style

 Feature requests can be made, but there is no guarantee that they will be addressed.
-For a more complex use cases one can contact Jussi Rasku who is the main author of this library and is currently working with the transportation planning startup NFleet: <jussi.rasku@nfleet.fi>
+For a more complex use cases one can contact Jussi Rasku who is the main author of this library: <jussi.rasku@jyu.fi> .

 If you are itching to get started, please refer to the todo list below: